stdnmr/coffee-recipes/README.md

 # My coffee recipes

-A collection of my coffee recipes as markdown files.
+A collection of coffee recipes as markdown files.
 This is mainly meant as a resource for myself.
-I try to keep the recipes as simple as possible.

-The recipes are not developed by myself, but adopted or combined from recipes I found online.
-If it is mere transcirption of a recipe, the recipe links are given.
+The recipes are adopted or combined from recipes found online.
+If it is mere transcirption, the recipe link is givn.

 ## Recipes